 Scholarship amounts range from an average of \$2,400 for continuing students to an average of \$4,200 for students transferring to four-year universities next fall.
-For the 2022-23 academic year, the Ventura College Foundation awarded 446 scholarships totaling \$756,908, the largest annual scholarship distribution in the Foundation's history.
-"We encourage students to apply as completion of the application could make them eligible for multiple scholarships," said King nursing, business, and pre-law.
-Phoenix Scholarships are designed to assist re-entering students, which also includes enrolled active military and veterans, with little or no financial resources to fund the cost of their education the result of annual contributions and established scholarship endowments from Ventura College Foundation donors and corporate partne
+Forthe 2022-23 academic year, the Ventura College Foundation awarded 446 scholarships totaling \$756,908, the largest annual scholarship distribution in the Foundation's history.
+"We encourage students to apply as completion of the application could make them eligible for multiple scholarships,"

+While most scholarships are available corporate partner for any area of academic focus, some are for specific majors including environmental science, computer sciences, health care, nursing, business, and pre-law.
+Phoenix Scholarships are designed to assist re-entering students, which also includes enrolled active military and veterans, with little or no financial resources to fund the cost of their education the result of annual contributions and established scholarship endowments from Ventura College Foundation donors and